-It is a requirement that the Independent Administrator be perceived by the MSG to be credible, trustworthy and technically competent (Requirement 5.1).
+It is a requirement that the Independent Administrator be perceived by the MSG to be credible, trustworthy and technically competent (Requirement 4.9.b.ii).
 The MSG and Independent Administrator should addresses any concerns regarding conflicts of interest.
-The EITI Report prepared by the Independent Administrator will be submitted to the MSG for approval and made publicly available in accordance with Requirement 6.
+The EITI Report prepared by the Independent Administrator will be submitted to the MSG and National Council for approval and made publicly available in accordance with Requirement 7.1.

-These terms of reference include "agreed-upon procedures" for EITI reporting (see section 4) in accordance with EITI Requirement 5.2.
+These terms of reference include "agreed-upon procedures" for EITI reporting (see section 4) in accordance with EITI Requirement 4.9.b.iii.
 The international EITI Board has developed these procedures to promote greater consistency and reliability in EITI reporting.
 The EITI process should be used to complement, assess, and improve existing reporting and auditing systems.
 The Board recommends that the process rely as much as possible on existing procedures and institutions, so that the EITI process draws on, complements and critically evaluates existing data collection and auditing systems.
 In this way, the EITI process has the potential to generate important recommendations to strengthen other oversight systems.